Pandam Amada

-Pandam Amada (English: In Pursuit Of) is a 2019 Indian Meitei language film directed by O. Gautam and produced by Sarokons.
+Pandam Amada (English: In Pursuit Of) is a 2019 Manipuri film directed by O. Gautam and produced by Sarokons.
 It stars Bonney Takhelmayum and Archana Konsam in the lead roles.
 The film was premiered at MSFDS on 8 September 2019.
 It was world premiered at the 18th International Dhaka Film Festival held at Dhaka, Bangladesh from 11 to 19 January 2020.
 Pandam Amada was selected among 15 films screened in the Children's Film Section of the festival.

 The film also got selections in the 18th Third Eye Asian Film Festival, Mumbai and Tokyo Lift-Off Film Festival, 2020.
 The movie was nominated for 9th MANIFA 2020 under various categories.
 It won many awards, including the Best Feature Film Award in the Manipur State Film Awards 2020.

-Synopsis

-Malem is an innocent, a kind-hearted and a sporty boy.
-He has a close childhood friend called Nganba.
-The two close friends get separated after passing out together from high school as the former joins a new school under his father's recommendation.
-Malem gets to meet a new circle of friends and his life rolls up to the phase of mischievous behaviour and eventually, he gets caught being drunk by police.
-While Malem struggles to recover from the trauma of the incident, his friend Nganba faces health complications and gets hospitalised.
-When Malem learns that Nganba's condition is critical and needs money for operation, he decides to take part in a marathon race with a strong intention to win.
-Now, Malem's only objective is to help his friend by putting the winning cash prize in the operation.